 Before dance became art, before it tried to express anything, before it was a ceremony or a technique, it was a game.

-Let’s be frank: the games we like the best are often the ones we probably shouldn’t be playing in the first place.
-Games that have consequences and risks, games that are more than just a game, games that make our head spin and can break our heart.
+To play means to act out situations that are not possible or not allowed in daily life.
+To play means to destroy and create, to flirt with danger, to release one’s animal energies, to experience the thrills of domination and being dominated.
+The games we like the best are often the ones that have consequences and risks, games that are more than just a game, games that make our head spin and can break our heart.

 Verein Tough Love